-Epilepsy does not only affect the individual with epilepsy but can impact the entire family unit.
+Seizures do not only affect the individual experiencing the seizures, but can impact the entire family unit.
 Our goal is to support and empower your entire family by providing you with information, education, and various support services.

 Sign up for the Children & Youth Services ENewsletter to stay keep up to date with the latest epilepsy news.

 We offer counselling to children or youth living with epilepsy and their parents, guardians, and siblings, on the issues surround epilepsy such as: